-NOTE: Our recommendation to aid you in perfecting educated guessing is to take multiple-choice and true/false quizzes in CMA Gleim Online BEFORE YOU STUDY EACH STUDY UNIT.
+NOTE: To perfect your educated guessing, take multiple-choice and true/false quizzes in the CMA Review Course BEFORE you study each study unit.
 See “How to Use the Gleim Review System” in Study Unit 6, Subunit 6.

 Live by and thrive on 20-question Practice Exams.
 We use 20-question Exams because they are of sufficient length to work you but are not too long.
 Based on decades of experience, we are very confident recommending and using 20-question Exams.
 You will have no trouble budgeting your time on the CMA exam after extensive practice with 20-question Exams.

 Each Practice Exam should be completed in 30 minutes (plus 10 minutes for review) under exam conditions.
 Practice marking questions you wish to return to, but select the best answer for each question on your first pass.

 It is imperative that you review each question you marked and/or answered incorrectly after you have completed each Exam.
 Analyze and understand why you answered each question incorrectly.
 This step is an essential learning activity because you learn more from each question of which you were unsure or answered incorrectly than from questions answered correctly.
 In other words, you learn from your mistakes, as we all do.
 It is important to learn and understand the subject matter tested and how to answer questions when you are unsure of the correct answer.